Pastry and Dessert Recipes and Menus

 • My favorite filling is simply sweetened ricotta: pick out a ricotta cheese and sweeten to taste with powdered sugar.
 If the cheese is too soft, drain overnight to firm up.

-• You will find cannoli dough with a varying list of ingredients, from sweet wine to dry white, eggs or none, and melted butter or softened butter.
-Each will play a role in the finished product, and read the procedures well as some will need more kneading than others.
-The advantage to having eggs in the dough is that it may be easier to roll out; the advantage to having no eggs in the dough is that it can sit to be rested at room temperature.
+• You will find cannoli dough with a varying list of ingredients, from sweet wine to dry white, with eggs or without, with melted butter or softened butter.
+Each will play a role in the finished product making each cannoli shell recipe slightly different from the next.
+The advantage to having eggs in the dough is that it may be easier to knead and roll out; the advantage to having no eggs in the dough is that it can sit to be rested at room temperature.

 • Cannoli dough can be cut into circles for forming around the molds, or into squares.
 Each shape will give a different end look for the cannoli.